Frequently asked questions

 How do I promote my South Coast Arts Trail event?

-Please share with your friends and whanau, use our marketing material that will be available to you when you register and share on your social media or through any other channels you might have, for example your work intranet or noticeboards, if permitted.
+Please share with your friends and whānau, use our marketing material that will be available to you after registration, and share on your social media or through any other channels you might have.

 Do I need to use South Coast Arts Trail branding on my promotion?